reemo3dp/mellowfly-geminipi-armbian/README.md

 The goal of this project is to provide patches that re-create a stock armbian image as close to the "official" images.

-The patch is almost entirely based off the [`flypi`](https://github.com/mellow-3d/build/tree/flypi) branch on Mellow-3D's fork of Armbian, with some work to map Pins to the board schematic.
+The patch was initially entirely based off the [`flypi`](https://github.com/mellow-3d/build/tree/flypi) branch on Mellow-3D's fork of Armbian, with some work to map Pins to the board schematic.

 ## No Support Given

 🛑 Please understand that you're running these images at your own risk.
 There is no support and issues asking for support will be closed without comment.
+Please do file issues if you encounter unexpected behaviour or bugs.
+Include the version you're running and steps to reproduce the issue.

 ## Disclaimer from GPL3